AmitKumarDas/Decisions/blogs/openebs_operator_design.md

 - Starts DaemonSet Pods on all the nodes initiating iscsi connection
 - Each pod will calculate iscsi session status(-es) for the required iscsi target(s)
 - Each pod will create a `IscsiMonitorItem` spec
-- Operator will watch for `IscsiMonitorItem` spec(s) & update the status.volumes field
+- Operator will watch for `IscsiMonitorItem` spec(s) & update the `status.iscsiSessions` field
-- Operator will calculate the status.state field based on status.volumes field
+- Operator will calculate the status.state field based on `status.iscsiSessions` field
 - Operator will either delete the DaemonSet if all `IscsiMonitorItem` specs are in COMPLETED state
 - Operator will resync if one or more `IscsiMonitorItem` specs are in INIT state
 ```yaml